Centralized vs. Decentralized Crypto Exchanges

 Use cases of decentralized exchanges

-Now, let's explore the use cases that distinguish decentralized exchanges in the CEX vs DEX comparison:
+Now, let's explore the use cases that distinguish decentralized exchanges in the CEX vs DEX crypto comparison:

 Tokens swap